HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators_Split_Dtypes.rst

-resolve_conj                             Yes      Yes      No      No    torch resolve_neg                              Yes      Yes      No      No    torch result_type                              Yes      Yes      No      No    torch roll                                     Yes      Yes      No      Yes   torch round                                    Yes      Yes      Yes     No    torch round\_                                  Yes      Yes      Yes     No    torch rsqrt                                    Yes      Yes      Yes     No    torch
+resolve_conj                             Yes      Yes      No      No    torch resolve_neg                              Yes      Yes      No      No    torch result_type                              Yes      Yes      No      No    torch roll                                     Yes      Yes      Yes     Yes   torch round                                    Yes      Yes      Yes     No    torch round\_                                  Yes      Yes      Yes     No    torch rsqrt                                    Yes      Yes      Yes     No    torch